 FINRA reviews each waiver request on its individual merits and considers all relevant facts presented by the sponsoring firm.
 Moreover, in reviewing each request, FINRA considers the nature of an applicant’s disciplinary, regulatory and criminal history, including arbitration awards or settlements.
-Below are some of the most common types of waiver requests we’ve observed over the years, which can assist you in recognizing situations in which a basis may exist for requesting a waiver.
+Below are some of the most common types of waiver requests, which can assist you in recognizing situations in which a basis may exist for requesting a waiver.

 - Requests Based on Registration Filing Errors

-These involve individuals working in good faith as representatives or principals in firms, but their registrations, for reasons related to the filing of the appropriate application forms, are not reflected in Web CRD.
-FINRA may waive the exam for such an individual provided the firm documents the filing error and confirms the individual has in good faith engaged in the securities business.
+These requests involve individuals who are working in good faith as representatives or principals in firms, but whose registrations, for reasons related to the filing of the appropriate application forms, are not reflected in CRD®.
+FINRA may waive the exam for such an individual provided the firm documents the filing error and confirms the individual has, in good faith, engaged in securities business.

-These requests take into account an individual’s experience in the securities industry and/or in related investment fields.
+These requests take into account an individual’s experience in the securities industry and in related investment fields.
 These include, but are not limited to, investment banking, securities trading on behalf of a financial institution, securities research, portfolio management, investment advisory services or securities activities in a foreign broker-dealer.
 FINRA considers such factors as:

 - the applicant's previous registration history, if any;

-- other examinations taken by the applicant, such as those for Certified Financial Planner or Chartered Financial Analyst, that may be acceptable substitutes in conjunction with experience and other factors above, for the normal securities industry qualification examination.
+- other exams taken by the applicant, such as those for certified financial planner or chartered financial analyst, that may be acceptable substitutes in conjunction with experience and other factors above, for the normal securities industry qualification exam.

 - Requests Based on Educational Achievement

 FINRA will consider waiver requests from applicants who terminate their registrations, enroll in a master’s or law program that substantially emphasizes finance and investments, and then promptly return to a firm after completing their studies.
 Applicants must furnish a copy of their program transcript with the waiver request.